ihincks/qiskit-rfcs/0015-estimator-interface.md

     return bindings_array
 ```

-In particular, we propose this kind of coersion for the types:
+In particular, we propose this kind of Coercion for the types:
 * `ArrayTask`
 * `ObservablesTask`
 * `BindingsArray`